palacaze/gateau/README.md

 ### CMake

 Only CMake is needed.
-Version 3.15 or later is mandatory, as Gateau modules rely on recent CMake constructs to achieve its goals.
+Version 3.15 or later is mandatory, as Gateau modules rely on recent CMake constructs to achieve their goals.

 ### Project organization